 The IEG is fully committed to its Public Sector Equality Duty under Section 149 of the Equality Act 2010.
-It continues to be ambitious when advancing and embedding equality and diversity for all students, staff, stakeholders, contractors and visitors and to challenging and actively preventing all forms of discrimination based on the promotion of fundamental British Values.
+It continues to be ambitious when advancing and embedding equality and diversity for all students, staff, stakeholders, contractors and visitors and to challenging and actively preventing all forms of discrimination.
 This policy reinforces the spiritual, moral, social and cultural (SMSC) life of IEG including a broad and balanced curriculum provided for students attending IEG, according to section 78 of the Education Act 2002; and with reference to the advisory document published by the Department for Education; "Promoting Fundamental British Values as part of SMSC in schools" (2014).